kennethritley/Python___LearnRegex/README.md

 # Project Title

+LearnRegEx.py
 This is a simple example of using regular expressions in Python.
 It is important to know because it will be used for the chat-bot exercise.

+Test-My-Tokens.py
+This is a simple example of the Natural Language Toolkit (NLTK) that researchers in the field of machine learning and natural language processing use

 ## Table of Contents